GiovanniEliasDaRosa/Minesweeper/README.md

 # Minesweeper

-This is a recriation of the classic Minesweeper game
+This is a recreation of the classic Minesweeper game

 To make the project a little more complex there is: